 This is where horizon 2 comes in.
 Once you know what you want to do for your horizon 3, work backwards from that (and forwards from your horizon 1) to create a plan of action that will bridge the gaps.

-For Microsoft, that involved launching their own line of computer games (famous ones include Age of Empires and Microsoft Flight Simulator) as well as a range of ‘light’ hardware such as keyboards and mice.
+For Microsoft, that involved launching their own line of computer games (famous ones include Age of Empires and Microsoft Flight Simulator).
+It also included a range of ‘light’ hardware such as keyboards and mice.
 This gave them the experiences they needed (and a bit of extra revenue too) in both gaming and hardware, that ultimately resulted in them creating the Xbox.

 Your horizon 2 doesn’t have to be a revenue generator per-se, but it should contain enough of your core assets from horizon 1 to give you a fighting chance of it being profitable.
 The bigger picture though, is that it helps you to bridge the gap between your today and your desired future state (horizon 3).